-6.1 FH vs. linear models in the presence of organic heat
+FH vs. linear models in the presence of organic heat

-From the simulations it is observed in Figures 7 and 8 that if linear methods are applied to the banana datasets, the accuracy of the results for different sensor positions of are not sufficient.
+From the simulations it is observed in Figures 7(a) and 7(b) that if linear methods are applied to the banana datasets, the accuracy of the results for different sensor positions of are not sufficient.
 Quantization robustness is improved with the linear order of one and the speed of convergence is better using CFF.
-In the best of cases acceptable prediction accuracy can only be achieved after more than five days of training.
+Even in the best of cases acceptable prediction accuracy can only be achieved after more than five days of training.